BiltuDas1/the-private-torrent/README.md

 After your torrent client gets all parts, it then merges them and verifies the data.
 The end result is the files present on your storage and this is how torrent works.

 * ### What are seeders, peers and leechers?
-Seeder is a person who has complete file, means he has downloaded the complete file.
+Seeders are the people who have the complete file, means they have downloaded the complete file.

 Peers are those persons who haven't downloaded the complete file, they have pieces of the torrent data.

 Leechers are those persons who downloaded complete files, but they don't share his data to the seeders or peers.

 ## How the Program Works?
-Originally, all operations are done by our Bittorrent client.
+Usually, all operations are done by our Bittorrent client.
 If our client got a seeding request, then it seeds.

 But the modified torrent client (For Windows) doesn't follow the rule.
 It stops sending announce url about download information, so that the announce url doesn't detect how much size of data are downloaded.